Accessibility Tools

 A clock runs differently here

-and one does not need to leave.
+and there is no need to leave.

 The details are the reason,